Natural Fit Ratio in Visual Composition

 - Applications in art, anatomy, AI-generated imagery, and education

-- Visual illustrations comparing classic, GRM-based, and NFR-based compositions
+- Visual illustrations comparing classical, GRM-based, and NFR-based compositions

 Why this matters